mongodb/mongo-task-generator/README.md

 ### What's the right channel to ask my question?

-If you have a question about _Mongo Task Generator_, please reach out on slack in the #server-testing channel, or email us at dev-prod-dag@mongodb.com.
+If you have a question about _Mongo Task Generator_, please reach out on slack in #ask-devprod-correctness or #server-testing channel, or email us at devprod-correctness-team@mongodb.com.

 ### How can I request a change/report a bug in _Mongo Task Generator_?

-Create a [DAG ticket](https://jira.mongodb.org/browse/DAG) in Jira.
+Create a [DEVPROD ticket](https://jira.mongodb.org/browse/DEVPROD) in Jira.

 ### What should I include in my ticket or question?